terefang/gdx-ddsdxt/README.md

 ### PROBLEM AREAS

 * .dds dxt1 textures are not flagged for alpha -- you have to use the loader-parameter.
+* .dxtn textures -- yet another custom format, but does properly handle dxt1a (use "DXTNLoader.convert" to create).

 ### HISTORIC